0xEapp/altcoinregulators/README.md

 # altcoinregulators
-A team of blockchain project(s) regulators (detect the bad apples from the bunch)
+A team of blockchain developers working on regulating project(s) (so called SCAM COINS!)  mission: (detect the bad apples from the bunch)